homermultitext/hmt-archive/overview.md

 Before publication, a composite CEX file encoding the entire contents of the archive is analyzed for inconsistencies in content and structure.
 A detailed listing of every error is recorded in a human-reable list of corrigenda.
 A machine-generated textual summary and visualizations of different aspects of the publication are written as files in markdown format.

 The automated verification depends on a number of code libraries.
-To assess the quality of our automated evaluation of an edition, the main libraries that should be evaluated are:

--   `xcite`, a library for working with scholarly citation: <https://cite-architecture.github.io/xcite/>
--   `ohco2`, a libary for working with repositories of citable texts: <https://cite-architecture.github.io/ohco2/>
--   `citeobj`, a library for working repositories of citable objects:  <https://cite-architecture.github.io/citeobj/>
--   `scm`, a library for working with a library citable scholarly material: <https://cite-architecture.github.io/scm/>
--   `hmt-edmodel`, a library that parses the archival editions of the HMT project into text units with specified semantics:  <https://github.com/homermultitext/hmt-textmodel>

-Each library includes a suite of automated tests, API documentation, and some additional end-user documentation.

 ## How do I find HMT publications?